qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: You must activate segment snapping for this tool to work.

 The tool asks you to select a limit (a segment) with respect to which another segment will be extended or trimmed.
-Unlike the node tool, a check is performed to modify only the layer being edited.
+Unlike the vertex tool, a check is performed to modify only the layer being edited.

 When both segments are in 3D, the tool performs an interpolation on the limit segment